 Jennifer Allen is coordinating the development of Bethany House and Garden, a diocese of Kansas project of creation care and racial reconciliation.
 Treasure in the Field, her EES grant, is an effort to give the homeless a voice in community decision-making.
 She has held numerous meetings with community members from a variety of contexts, and … Read More »

-Linda Aristondo is working to capture the narratives of marginalized persons and their response to the injustices experienced through COVID-19 and expressed through the Black Lives Matter movement in Harlem.
-To date she has conducted dozens of interviews with food pantry clients, shelter residents, people experiencing homelessness, and members of her parish.
-She has captured … Read More »
+Linda Aristondo was inspired to capture the narratives of marginalized persons and their response to the injustices experienced through COVID-19 and expressed through the Black Lives Matter movement in Harlem.
+She used grant funding to engage a videographer, and they conducted dozens of interviews with food pantry clients, shelter residents, people experiencing homelessness, and volunteers … Read More »

 Dr. Sarah Kye Price launched and maintained Faith From the Margins to the Web, a weekly, lectionary-based blog based on Bible studies that brought together people who would be normally divided by social boundaries.
 Beginning with Advent 2017, the project continued for the entire Lectionary B and through Epiphany of Year C. She constantly adapted the methodology … Read More »